lajirajg/cocostack-budgetbuggy/BudgetBuggy_Privacy_Policy.md

 ## Contact Information

-If you have questions about this privacy policy or BudgetBuggy:
+If you have questions about this privacy policy or Coco Budgety:

 **Email**: s.lajiraj@gmail.com
 **Website**: https://github.com/lajirajg/cocostack-budgetbuggy